What are night sweats?

 Night sweats are when you sweat a lot at night.
 (Not entirely sure why we needed to define that.)

+The bad news is, there are many causes of night sweats.
 The good news is regardless of the cause, better bedding may alleviate your sticky, sweaty discomfort at night.

 But, first let's talk about bedding that may worsen your night sweats.